-The Tables of Aggregates must be signed by the members of the County Boards of Taxation and, within three days after May 20, transmitted to the County Treasurer.
-The County Treasurer is responsible for having the Tables printed and for transmitting certified copies to the Director of the Division of Taxation, the State Auditor, the clerk of each municipality in the county, and the clerk of the Board of Chosen Freeholders.
+The Tables of Aggregates must be signed by the members of the County Boards of Taxation and, within three days after May 20, transmitted to the respective County Treasurer.
+Each County Treasurer is responsible for having the Tables printed and for transmitting certified copies to the Director of the Division of Taxation, the State Auditor, the clerk of each municipality in the county, and the clerk of the Board of Chosen Freeholders.

 N.J.S.A.
 54:4-52 as amended P.L.
-1995, c.
-345
+2018, c.
+94.